 There are three types of Control Panel applets: Command objects, shell folders, and CPLs.
 Command objects are applets that run commands specified in the registry.
 Shell folders are applets that open up in the Control Panel.
 CPLs implement the CplApplet function.
 Command objects are the easiest to implement.

-The process of adding applets to Control Panel in previous versions of Windows is not as easy as using command objects because the applets have to implement the CplApplet interface.
+The process of adding applets to the Control Panel in previous versions of Windows is not as easy as using command objects because the applets have to implement the CplApplet interface.
 Although the CplApplet interface is still supported in Windows Vista, using command objects is encouraged since it is easier to implement.

 Now, in Windows, you can just write an executable (.exe), register it as a command object and the applet appears in Control Panel.
 For more information on how to add and register your own applet in Control Panel, see Developing for the Control Panel.
 You want to also see Windows 7 Shell Commands.